-Any student who believes that he or she has been discriminated against by the College because of his or her race, color, national origin, religion, gender, age, sex, or disability may speak with the Vice President for Student Engagement.
+Any employee or student who believes that he or she has been discriminated against by the College because of his or her race, color, national origin, religion, gender, age, sex, or disability may speak with the Vice President for People and Support/Chief Diversity and Title IX Officer.
 Following that discussion, a student who wishes to file a formal grievance will be directed to the grievance procedure in the Barton Student Bulldog Handbook.
-Any college employee desiring information or having a complaint or grievance in regard to these provisions should contact the Office of People and Support.